ngokhoa1202/cs-note/software-engineering/software-architecture/design-pattern/fundamentals/structural-pattern/Facade pattern.md

 ## Facade
 - Knows everything about subsystems.
 - Provides interfaces for user to perform tasks on subsystems.
-- Delegates reponsibility to its subsystems.
+- Delegates responsibility to its subsystems.
-## Subsytem classes
+## Subsystem classes
 - Implement its concrete functionality.
 - Does not know about Facade $\equiv$ does not keep Facade object.
 ## Client